Miss World Vietnam

 Miss World Vietnam (Vietnamese: Hoa hậu Thế giới Việt Nam) is a national beauty pageant held to select a representative of Vietnam to participate in the Miss World pageant, one of the four largest beauty pageants in the world.
-Besides, Vietnam also has Mr World Vietnam contest.

-Vietnam first participated in Miss World 2002 and also successfully bid to host Miss World 2010 but later withdrew.
-The current titleholder is Huỳnh Trần Ý Nhi from Bình Định, who was crowned on July 22, 2023.

 Miss Vietnam, Miss Cosmo Vietnam and Miss World Vietnam are the three biggest beauty pageants, given the surplus of beauty pageants in Vietnam.

+The current titleholder is Phan Phương Oanh from Hanoi, who won on 29 March 2026.